gm50x/pripyat/README.md

     2020-05-23: Switched to a simpler version of the architecture Removed System-Status Module (Will be re-added later) Started the development of the tests
+                Super Simple Inversion of Control with Oversimplified Dependency Container

 ### STATUS
     [x] Docker Container Support